robustrambles/site/walks/dymchurch-to-didcot-robust-ramble/section-31-out.md

 title: Section 31 Out
 subtitle: Shackleford to The Sands
 details:
-  Map: OS Explorer 145 Guildford &#x26; Farnham Distance/time: 5 miles/ 3 hours
+  Map: OS Explorer 145 Guildford & Farnham Distance/time: 5 miles/ 3 hours
   Start: The Cyder Inn, Shackleford
   Comment: >
     A straightforward section through the award winning village then mostly on bridleways which although muddy in places are easy to follow.
-There are many detached houses passed on the route with a great deal of character from timber framed, to Georgian, Victorian gothic and modern &#x2018;grand designs&#x2019;.
+There are many detached houses passed on the route with a great deal of character from timber framed, to Georgian, Victorian gothic and modern ‘grand designs’.
 portraitMap: false
 ---
 With The Cyder Inn on your right.
 Walk up the road towards the village.
 Pass a footpath and car park on your right and at the road junction, keep straight on passing the village shop on your right.
 Continue to the first side road off left.